-4. Do all of the homework.
-It is OK to work together in groups, but make sure you understand all the homework, every problem, every week.
-The entire course is built around you doing the homework so you are very comfortable with the material going into the exams!
+4. Do all of the homework, both the electronic questions and weekly problem sets.
+It is OK to work together in groups, but make sure you understand all the questions of these homeworks, every problem, every week.
+The entire course is built around you doing the homeworks so you are very comfortable with the material going into the exams!